-Situated on an island in Cork City’s harbour, Cobh is a quaint and magical harbour town that is steeped in history, culture and pubs.
+Situated on an island in Cork City’s harbour, Cobh is a quaint and magical harbour town that is steeped in history, culture and pubs and is one of the most hardest to pronounce Irish place names.
 Cobh is most famous for being the last port of call for the Titanic before it sank crossing the Atlantic Ocean.
 However, its charming deck-of-cards houses are also not to be missed for the ever sought after Instagram post.

 Whether you’re arriving off a cruise ship, or just exploring for the day, no matter the reason for venturing to this beautiful part of the world, a trip to Cobh would not be complete without a few pints in some of the local watering holes.

 Here we have the best five pubs in Cobh, where you can eat the pints, and where the craic is mighty.